Little-Podi/Collaborative_Perception/README.md

 - ### [[Method and Framework](https://github.com/Little-Podi/Collaborative_Perception#bookmarkmethod-and-framework)]
 - ### [[Dataset and Simulator](https://github.com/Little-Podi/Collaborative_Perception#bookmarkdataset-and-simulator)]

 Note: I find it hard to fairly compare all methods on each benchmark since some published results are obtained without specified training and testing settings, or even modified model architectures.
 In fact, many works evaluate all baselines under their own settings and report them.
 Therefore, it is probably to find inconsistency between papers.
 Hence, I discard the collection and reproducton of all the benchmarks in a previous update.
-If you are interested, you can find plenty of results in [this archived version](https://github.com/Little-Podi/Collaborative_Perception/tree/1be25908aea0a9f635ff4852b3a90729cf2b6aac).
+If you are interested, you can find a bunch of results in [this archived version](https://github.com/Little-Podi/Collaborative_Perception/tree/1be25908aea0a9f635ff4852b3a90729cf2b6aac).